Fall 2015 Enrollment

 Faculty working together to provide excellent courses

 Professors incorporate effective pedagogical techniques into their classes through the College’s Center for Excellence in Learning and Teaching (CELT).
 This Center allows for faculty to collect, share, and use data to continually improve and assess their teaching as well as to focus on the interpersonal issues that are at the heart of successful teaching.

 CELT is housed directly across from the entrance to the Student Success Center in the Academic Center building.
 This allows participating members to create productive synergies between faculty, students, and staff.
 All of this helps faculty members succeed in the classroom by making it easy to work together and inspire students to pursue lifelong learning.

 |Number of Classes||81||87||84||9||0||0||0||261|

-The key goals for learning communities are to encourage integration of learning across courses and to involve students with “big questions” that matter beyond the classroom.
-Students take two or more linked courses as a group and work closely with one another and with their professors.
-Many learning communities explore a common topic and/or common readings through the lenses of different disciplines.
-Some deliberately link “liberal arts” and “professional courses”; others feature service learning.
+The key goals for learning communities are to encourage the integration of learning across courses as well as to engage students with “big questions” that matter beyond the classroom.
+Students take two or more linked courses as a group, working closely with one another and their professors.
+Many learning communities explore a common theme through the lenses of different disciplines.
+Some deliberately link the liberal arts with professional courses, while others feature service learning.

 |Apartments for married students|